 - Protect your feet from the cold.

-- DO NOT wear compression stockings or wraps unless told to by your doctor.
+- Do not wear compression stockings or wraps unless told to by your provider.
 These may restrict blood flow.

 Certain lifestyle changes can help prevent ischemic ulcers.
 If you have a wound, taking these steps can improve blood flow and aid healing.

 - Quit smoking.
 Smoking can lead to narrowed arteries.